 Here are the series of events that occurred yesterday, each of which illustrates how you, too, can turn your low-budget hostel or everyday home into a luxurious health retreat for a few days or a week!

-1pm: I arrive in a delicious hostel in Granada after a seven-hour bus ride from Madrid.
+1pm: I arrive in a delicious hostel in Granada after a seven-hour bus ride from Madrid, Spain.
 I feel like utter trash: too many deep-fried or starchy tapas, not enough exercise or sleep, and too much bouncing from host to host, bus to bus, and place to place.
 Achy, puffy, stiff, and exhausted was I.

 Principle 1: Identify when you desperately need a health retreat, because if you don’t address this need head-on, you will feel awful indefinitely!